How Can Family Violence Affect Property Orders

 How to Reduce the Stress of Divorce

-Few people want to go through a divorce, but in some cases it happens and there’s not much you can do about it.
-Most lawyers will tell you that the best way to ease the stress is to understand what your rights are.
-A consultation with a top family lawyer who have experience in handling divorce is the best way to achieve this.
+Few people want to go through a divorce, but in some cases, it happens, and there’s not much you can do about it.
+Most lawyers will tell you that understanding your rights is the best way to ease the stress.
+A consultation with a top family lawyer with experience in handling a divorce is the best way to achieve this.

 It’s important to understand that an application for a divorce does not settle the above questions; children and assets.
-If the children are minors, it is important to ensure they will be well looked after.
-This may already have happened if you’ve been living apart for 12 months.
-Traditionally, children lived with their mother, so long as she was a fit person to care for them.
+If the children are minors, it is essential to ensure they will be well looked after.
+This may have happened if you’ve lived apart for 12 months.
+Traditionally, children lived with their mother so long as she was a fit person to care for them.
 These days, this is not always the case.

 (more…)